caarlos0/dotfiles.zsh/README.md

 [open an issue](https://github.com/caarlos0/dotfiles/issues) on this repository and I'd love to get it fixed for you!

+## known issues

+- All SC2039 ignores should be fixed;

 ## contributing

 Feel free to contribute.
 Pull requests will be automatically